-Pete Carroll on what went wrong on defense, what went right in the passing game, and Doug Baldwin’s ‘extraordinary’ effort
+Pete Carroll on what went wrong on defense, what went right in the passing game

 SEATTLE MISSED WRIGHT IN DEFENDING CAROLINA’S RUN

-The big negative in the game was Seattle allowing a season-high 220 rushing yards and 8.15 yard per attempt, the latter number the fourth-highest in Seattle history, according to Pro Football Reference.
+The big negative in the game was Seattle allowing a season-high 220 rushing yards and 8.15 yards per rushing attempt, the latter number the fourth-highest in Seattle history, according to Pro Football Reference.

 Carroll said it was hard to pin it on any one thing.

-“We made a lot of errors and it’s concerning because we are not a real complex system,’’ Carroll said
+“We made a lot of errors and it’s concerning because we are not a real complex system,’’ Carroll said.

 But Carroll did point to one factor — the absence of Wright.